-The updated EcoSport seems a vastly improved product.
-Apart from the enhanced exterior styling, the changes to the interior improve the Ford’s purchasing proposition appreciably.
+The updated EcoSport seems to be a vastly improved product.
+Apart from the enhanced exterior styling, the changes to the interior improve Ford’s purchasing proposition appreciably.

-This updated EcoSport is bound to resonate well with South African buyers and if Ford SA can strike a good balance between spec and price, the revised EcoSport may even lure buyers away from other products in this segment.
-As long as the exchange rate remains stable and pricing competitive, Ford has another winner in this updated EcoSport.
+This updated EcoSport is bound to resonate well with South African buyers and it may even lure buyers away from other products in this segment.
+Ford has another winner in this updated EcoSport, see pricing below...